Avocado oil has become an increasingly popular cooking oil over the past several years.

 However, it doesn’t quite match up to coconut oil and the various olive oils.
 With that said, this is not necessarily a “bad” thing, and all of these oils are still healthy options.

 Additionally, unlike extra virgin olive oil, avocado oil contains very few polyphenols.
-These compounds are associated with a range of potential benefits, and they are one reason why extra virgin olive oil offers better oxidative stability (26).
+These compounds are associated with a range of potential benefits, and they are one reason why extra virgin olive oil may offer better oxidative stability (22).

 2) Avocado Oil Is Expensive Compared To Other Oils